MichalKoval/GrpcCommunicationMicroservicesExample/README.md

 #### Project architecture

-Api, OrderMicroservice and ProductMicroservice projects are part of the same .NET solution.
+Api, OrderMicroservice, and ProductMicroservice projects are part of the same .NET solution.
 OrderMicroservice and ProductMicroservice projects have:
 - In-memory database and Entity Framework (code-first approach) with repositories;
 - Proto Services;
 - .proto files to define gRPC contracts;